-spoke of feeling connected to Hayle, its people and histories.
+Many spoke of feeling connected to here, Hayle, its people and histories.
 As this wasn’t always supported by the quantitative data, we reviewed the language used in the questionnaire.
 We hypothesise that the term ‘landscape’ could have been an issue.
-There is more understanding of the term ‘location’ used in one of the questions, compared to ‘landscape’ Perhaps unaware of academic debates on landscape articulated in, for example Wylie’s Landscape (2007), could conjure up a distant view rather than the environment or location, whether urban or rural, causing some confusion.
+There is more understanding of the term ‘location’ used in one of the questions, compared to ‘landscape.’
+Perhaps unaware of academic debates on ‘landscape’ articulated in, for example, Wylie’s Landscape (2007), the word for many participants could conjure up a distant view rather than the environment or location around them, whether urban or rural, causing some confusion.

-Participants said they would be more likely to come back to Hayle so there is a further opportunity of deepening the connection or attachment to landscape sparked by the app through what Tuan identifies as ‘repetition and return’ (Tuan cited in Moores 2012: 30).
+Participants said they would be more likely to come back to Hayle, so there is a further opportunity of deepening the connection or attachment to landscape sparked by the app through what Tuan identifies as ‘repetition and return’ (Tuan cited in Moores 2012: 30).

 Suggestions for Future Research

-A number of aspects have been identified for future practice and research including exploring understandings of the term ‘landscape’ Throughout this research there has been evidence gathered relating to voice and immersion.
+A number of aspects have been identified for future practice and research including exploring understandings of the term ‘landscape.’
+Throughout this research there has been evidence gathered relating to voice and immersion.
 Further research needs to be done on why more women felt more connected to landscape after using the app than men.
 Could this be related to immersion in the voice and certain modes of address and how they have been recorded and played back?
-Discovering which participants find embodying physical and digital hybrid spaces easier more challenging would be insightful.
-Whether this will change as apps are designed for ‘face on’ bodily interaction so that participants can ‘maintain eye contact with the world around them’ while on the move rather than ‘heads down’ tapping and swiping with digits (Robinson et al 2015: 131) .
+Discovering which participants find embodying physical and digital hybrid spaces easier or more challenging would be insightful.
+Whether this will change, as apps are designed for ‘face on’ bodily interaction so that participants can ‘maintain eye contact with the world around them’ while on the move rather than ‘heads down’ tapping and swiping with digits (Robinson et al 2015: 131), requires further investigation.

 Bibliography